donedotcom/model/README.md

 ## Features ##
 * **Schemas**
   Schemas are declared with the model and comprise a set of fields that are recognized as valid fields in the model.
 At present, a schema contains only a hash of `field : true|false` mappings, which describe whether the field is allowed in the model or not.
-Fields not declared in the schema will cause a `Schema error` to be thrown when such a field is accessed.
+Fields not declared in the schema will cause a `Schema error` to be reported when such a field is accessed.

 * **Validation**
   Validation is built-in using the NPM module `Validator`.
 Validation properties can be specified after the model and its schema have been created, using the `validates` function.